Lasse005/CSBomb/README.md

 * #### Code length
     This setting changes the lenght of the code on the bomb This value ranges from 1 to 20 character long
-* #### Buzzer pitch
-    The buzzer pitch can go from 0 to 255 and it changes the pitch of the buzzer so the user of the bomb can pick a sound they like :P
-    This value ranges from 0 to 255
 * #### Mistake
     This is a setting that gives the players a punishment if they type the wrong code in it can be turned off by changing it to 0
     This value range from 0 to 60sec